matterial/reckonjs/test.md

 You can download it now <a href="http://www.sublimetext.com/2" title="Download Sublime Text" target="_blank">from here</a>.

 ### 3. Install Package Control

-You can download Sublime Text plugins directly from their plugins page and manually add it to the plugins directory, but we'll skip that part.

 Let us download one plugin, that allows us to download all other plugins from within Sublime Text. **Crafty.**